History :

 5/6 of 3 leagues of land including El Fronton de Santa Isabel

-1848 Ferry opened between Brazos Santiago and Point Isabel on Feb
+- 1848 Ferry opened between Brazos Santiago and Point

 21

-1850 Town is surveyed as municipality, and platted as the "city of
+- 1850 Town is surveyed as municipality, and platted as

 Point